Best Knife for Home Cooks in Australia: Honest Picks for Every Budget and Cooking Style

 The Nakiri: for home cooks who prep a lot of vegetables

-If you're plant-based or just love your veggies, the Nakiri is a game-changer.
+If you’re plant-based or just love your veggies, the Nakiri is a practical upgrade.
 Its rectangular blade is designed for a straight up-and-down chopping motion, making it incredibly efficient for dicing and mincing large quantities of vegetables.

 What to avoid when buying a knife for home use